Advising in the Teacher Education Program occurs on four levels.

-Once candidates are accepted into the program, they no longer see the Initial Program Advisors but meet with their faculty advisors instead.
+Once candidates are accepted into the program, they no longer see the Initial Program Adviser but meet with their TEP Faculty Advisers instead.
 Candidates are

-- encouraged to arrange a meeting with their faculty advisors soon after orientation
+- encouraged to arrange a meeting with their TEP Faculty Advisers soon after orientation

-- required to meet with their faculty advisors when requesting Special Approvals for methods courses
+- required to meet with their TEP Faculty Advisers when requesting Special Approvals for methods courses

-- required to meet with their faculty advisors to apply for clinical practice during the first two weeks of the semester prior to clinical practice.
+- required to meet with their TEP Faculty Advisers to apply for clinical practice during the first two weeks of the semester prior to clinical practice.

 - help candidates plan their progression through the program